Securing Federated Learning against Backdoor Threats with Foundation Model Integration: Experiment

-\textbf{Against Novel Backdoor Attack.} The vanilla FM-FL system is highly vulnerable to the novel backdoor attack across all FL settings and datasets.
-As shown under ``Vanilla'' in Table \ref{tab:defenses_homo} and Table \ref{tab:defenses_hete}, the ASRs exceed 90\% in all settings, while the ACCs remain at reasonable levels.
-As expected, existing defense methods, including \textbf{NormThr}, \textbf{DP}, \textbf{Krum}, \textbf{ClipCluster}, \textbf{SignGuard}, \textbf{RFOUT}, and \textbf{Pruning}, show limited effectiveness against this threat.
-While they slightly reduce ACC on clean samples, they fail to significantly mitigate the attack, as ASRs remain high, often close to those of the vanilla models.
-In contrast, our method offers an effective defense against the novel attack.
-Under the proposed defense for homo-FL (shown in Table \ref{tab:defenses_homo}), the drop in ACC (denoted as ACC$\downarrow$) is less than 5\% in all cases.
-We reduce the ASR to below 15\% for IID datasets and below 20\% for non-IID datasets, indicating that neither the number of clients nor the degree of data heterogeneity significantly impacts defense performance.
-Our method achieves similarly strong results in hete-FL (as shown in Table \ref{tab:defenses_hete}), demonstrating that it generalizes well across various FL settings and data distributions. \\ \textbf{Against Classic Backdoor Attack.} Table \ref{tab:defense_BD_FL} demonstrates the effectiveness of our defense method against classic backdoor attacks, including BadNet, Blend, and SIG, in the homo-FL cross-silo setting on CIFAR-10.
+\textbf{Against Classic Backdoor Attack.} Table~\ref{tab:defense_BD_FL} demonstrates the effectiveness of our defense method against classic backdoor attacks, including BadNet, Blend, and SIG, in the homo-FL cross-silo setting on CIFAR-10.
 To ensure the attacks remain potent, we compromise two clients and adjust the attack hyperparameters, resulting in most ASRs above 85\% for vanilla models.
 In most cases, our method reduces the ASR by more than 50\%, while keeping the ACC drop below 10\%.
-The method demonstrates robustness across various attack strategies and FL settings, highlighting its applicability in defending against a wide range of backdoor threats in FL systems. \\ \textbf{Applied in non-attack setting.} Since our defense method does not assume the presence of an attack, we also evaluate its performance in clean (attack-free) settings, as shown under ``No Attack'' in Table \ref{tab:defense_BD_FL}.
-The drop in ACC is within 2\% in the homogeneous cross-silo FL setting, demonstrating that our method minimally impacts model performance in the absence of an attack.
+For BadNet, Blend, and SIG, ASR decreases substantially in IID settings with minimal impact on ACC.
+In non-IID settings, ASR drops to approximately 35\%, similarly maintaining minimal impact on ACC.
+These results demonstrate robustness across various attack strategies and FL settings, highlighting its applicability in defending against a wide range of backdoor threats in FL systems.

+\textbf{Applied in non-attack setting.} Since our defense method does not rely on the assumption of an attack, we evaluate its performance in clean (attack-free) settings to ensure it does not degrade model accuracy unnecessarily.
+As shown under ``No Attack'' in Table~\ref{tab:defense_BD_FL}, the drop in ACC remains within 2\% in the homogeneous cross-silo FL setting.
+This minimal impact demonstrates the effectiveness of our defense in maintaining model performance on clean data.
+Furthermore, the negligible drop in ACC highlights the method's practicality for deployment in real-world FL systems, where attacks may not always occur but defenses must remain active to ensure security without compromising model functionality.